 Rich, Peter and Jennifer Jennings.
 2015.
 “Choice, Information, and Constrained Options: School Transfers in a Stratified Educational System.”
 American Sociological Review 80(5):1069-1098.
-Link to ASR Online Supplement LSE blog U.S. News & World Report coverage
+ASR Online Supplement LSE blog U.S. News & World Report coverage

 It is well known that family socioeconomic background influences childhood access to opportunities.
 Educational reforms that introduce new information about school quality may lead to increased inequality if families with more resources are better able to respond.
 However, these policies can also level the playing field for choice by equalizing disadvantaged families’ access to information.
 This study assesses how a novel accountability system affected family enrollment decisions in the Chicago Public Schools by introducing new test performance information and consequences.
 We show that a substantial proportion of families responded by transferring out when their child’s school was assigned “probation.”
 Poor families transferred children to other schools in the district, but at a lower rate than non-poor families, who were also more likely to leave for another district or enroll in private school.
 Most striking, we show that despite family response to the probation label, access to higher-performing schools changed very little under the new policy; students who left probation schools were the most likely of all transfer students to enroll in other low-performing schools in the district.
 Although new information changed families’ behavior, it did not address contextual and resource-dependent factors that constrain the educational decisions of poor families.

-Besbris, Max, Jacob Faber, Peter Rich, and Patrick Sharkey.
+Besbris, Max, Jacob Faber, Peter Rich, and Patrick Sharkey (equal authors).
 2015.
 “The Effect of Neighborhood Stigma on Economic Transactions.”
 Proceedings of the National Academy of Sciences: 112(16).
-Article PDF Link to PNAS Link to Washington Post coverage Replication Package
+PNAS Article PDF Washington Post coverage Replication Package

 The hypothesis of neighborhood stigma predicts that individuals who reside in areas known for high crime, poverty, disorder, and/or racial isolation embody the negative characteristics attributed to their communities and experience suspicion and mistrust in their interactions with strangers.
 This article provides an experimental test of whether neighborhood stigma affects individuals in one domain of social life: economic transactions.
 To evaluate the neighborhood stigma hypothesis, this study adopts an audit design in a locally organized, online classified market, using advertisements for used iPhones and randomly manipulating the neighborhood of the seller.
 The primary outcome under study is the number of responses generated by sellers from disadvantaged relative to advantaged neighborhoods.
 Advertisements from disadvantaged neighborhoods received significantly fewer responses than advertisements from advantaged neighborhoods.
 Results provide robust evidence that individuals from disadvantaged neighborhoods bear a stigma that influences their prospects in economic exchanges.
 The stigma is greater for advertisements originating from disadvantaged neighborhoods where the majority of residents are black.
 This evidence reveals that residence in a disadvantaged neighborhood not only affects individuals through mechanisms involving economic resources, institutional quality, and social networks but also affects residents through the perceptions of others.